-Ultrasonic Pule Echo is an advanced imaging technique used to detect defects within any concrete structure.
+Ultrasonic Pulse Echo is an advanced imaging technique used to detect defects within concrete structures.

 An ultrasonic pulse is produced by hitting the surface with a small metal object, then shear wave reflections are recorded.
 A two-dimensional array of transducers captures these reflections and they are then used to generate an image.